 1 9 5 7 – 1 9 5 8 (UK)

-The BBC were determined to fill the 6pm – 7pm timeslot on Saturdays with a show for teenagers – something they could enjoy before they went out dancing or to the cinema.
+The show was designed for teenagers as something they could enjoy before they went out dancing or to the cinema.

-Opening with a train sequence to Johnny Johnson’s theme music, Six-Five Special was the forerunner to many other pop shows with its studio audience of 150 kids jiving and clapping.
+Opening with a train sequence to Johnny Johnston’s urgent rhythmic theme music (“over the points, over the points”), Six-Five Special was the forerunner to many other pop shows with its studio audience of 150 kids jiving and clapping.

-The show was introduced by Pete Murray and Josephine Douglas with Don Lang and his Frantic Five and former boxer Freddie Mills in support.
+The show was introduced by Josephine (Jo) Douglas and former Radio Luxembourg DJ Pete Murray, with Don Lang and his Frantic Five and former boxer Freddie Mills in support.

 Adam Faith made his television debut on the programme, and regular performers were young Tommy Steele and the Steelmen and ‘Little’ Laurie London who had ‘the whole world in his hands’ after his first appearance.

-The BBC felt that the show should say something, and so a priest in a dog-collar came in and did the hand jive to prove that the church was alive and kicking.
+The BBC also felt that the show should ‘say’ something, and so a priest in a dog collar came in and did the hand jive to prove that the church was alive and kicking.

-Six-Five Special soon built up a huge following of over 8 million viewers, and it led to a film, two stage shows and a concert version.
+Six-Five Special was broadcast originally from Lime Grove and later from the Riverside Studios alongside the Thames in Hammersmith and soon built up a huge following of over 8 million viewers which led to a 1958 feature film (6.5 Special), two stage shows and a concert version.